A – 13th Month Pay

 b.
 Basic salary earned

 The term “basic salary” shall include all remunerations or earnings paid by his or her employer for services rendered.
 It does not include allowances and monetary benefits which are not considered or integrated as part of the regular or basic salary, such as the cash equivalent of unused vacation and sick leave credits, overtime, premium, night shift differential and holiday pay, and cost of living allowance (COLA).
-(Ibid.)
+(DOLE-BWC Handbook)

 However, these salary-related benefits should be included as part of the basic salary in the computation of the 13th month pay if these are treated as part of the basic salary of the employees, through individual or collective agreement, company practice or policy.
 (Ibid.)